ISUgenomics/bioinformatics-workbook/dataAnalysis/ATAC-seq/ATAC_tutorial.md

 SRR4733912_peaks.xls
 SRR4733912_treat_pileup.bdg
 ```
 We have the treatment pileup bedgraph file `SRR4733912_treat_pileup.bdg`, which we can convert to a bigwig format to view in a browser, e.g., IGV.
-We can download a few program available from UCSC(https://genome.ucsc.edu/); `bedClip` and `bedGraphToBigWig`.
+We download a few program available from UCSC(https://genome.ucsc.edu/); `bedClip` and `bedGraphToBigWig`.
 We will also make use of [bedtools](http://bedtools.readthedocs.io/en/latest/).

-__Make a chromsome sizes file__
+__a) Make a chromsome sizes file__
 ```
 bioawk -c fastx '{print $name, length($seq)}' /path/At_Genome > At_chr.sizes
 ```

-__Clip the bed graph files to correct coordinates__
+__b) Clip the bed graph files to correct coordinates__
  ```
  bedtools slop -i SRR4733912_treat_pileup.bdg -g At_chr.sizes -b 0 | /path/to/bedClip stdin At_chr.sizes SRR4733912_treat_pileup.clipped.bdg
 ```

-__Sort the clipped files__
+__c) Sort the clipped files__
  ```
  sort -k1,1 -k2,2n SRR4733912_treat_pileup.clipped.bdg > SRR4733912_treat_pileup.clipped.sorted.bdg
 ```

-__Convert to bigwig__
+__d) Convert to bigwig__
 ```
  /path/to/bedGraphToBigWig SRR4733912_treat_pileup.clipped.sorted.bdg At_chr.sizes SRR4733912_treat_pileup.clipped.sorted.bw
  ```

- We can directly view the bigwig file in the IGV Genome browser or calculate peak scores over a genomic region/interval using UCSCs's [bigwigaverageoverbed](https://bioconda.github.io/recipes/ucsc-bigwigaverageoverbed/README.html).
+ We can now directly view the bigwig file in the IGV Genome browser or calculate peak scores over a genomic region/interval using UCSC's [bigwigaverageoverbed](https://bioconda.github.io/recipes/ucsc-bigwigaverageoverbed/README.html).

  ![IGV snapshot](Assets/igv_snapshot_ATAC.png)